cparks1/lifeway-swapi-homework/README.md

 2. Run the Docker container: Run `docker run -p 8080:8080 cparks1/star-wars-proxy-api:latest`
 3. The Docker container should now be running and you can now access the API.
 If you want to stop running the Docker container, press `Ctrl + C` in the terminal where the container is running.

+### Building a Docker image of the proxy API
+From the root of the project directory, run the command `docker build -t star-wars-proxy-api .`

 ## API Endpoints

 ### Get Character Info